mcollina/make-promises-safe/README.md

 ### A Happy Note

-If you are using Node.s version 15+, the correct promise behaviour is already implemented and Node.js will safely behave on unhandled rejections similarly to its uncaught exception behaviour.
+If you are using Node.js version 15+, the correct promise behaviour is already implemented and Node.js will safely behave on unhandled rejections similarly to its uncaught exception behaviour.
 If you are only using Node.js v15+ there is no need to use this module.

 If you need to support older versions of Node.js - it is a good idea to use this module to ensure future compatibility with modern Node.js versions where the safe behaviour is the default one.